U.N.'s Ban wants Russia to show leniency over Greenpeace protest

 Those released include citizens of Argentina, Brazil, Denmark, Finland, France, Italy, New Zealand, Poland and Russia.

 Greenpeace said it was not clear how much their movement would be restricted and whether they would be allowed to leave Russia.
-Courts have set bail at 2 million roubles.
+Courts have set bail at 2 million roubles ($61,100).

 Greenpeace, which says its protest was peaceful and the charges unfounded, is concerned drilling for oil in the Arctic threatens the environment.
 Putin has said development and shipping there are important to Russia's economy and security.